Loading...

 Portion Control

-Add a source of lean protein such as eggs, cottage cheese, or a handful of nuts to your meal.
-Protein can slow down the absorption of carbohydrates.
+Include a source of protein such as eggs or a handful of nuts, and healthy fats like avocado with your meal to slow down the absorption of carbohydrates.

 healthspan-mbl